-To discuss the differences between a table saw, and a miter saw, this article starts with a table saw.
+This article starts with a table saw to discuss the differences between a table saw, and a miter saw.

 Things You Should Know About A Table Saw

-Table saw is the best and most versatile power saw.
+The table saw is the best and most versatile power saw.
 It can be used for a lot of cuttings.
-Whether it is simple cuts, making miters, making crosscuts, or even ripping boards.
+Whether it is simple cuts, making miters, crosscuts, or even ripping boards.

-The major advantage it has over a miter saw is that it can handle many cuts that a miter saw can do, and it can do much more.
+Its primary advantage over a miter saw is that it can handle many cuts that a miter saw can do, and it can do much more.
 So, it is a must-have in a woodwork workshop.

 Its major disadvantage is its cost.
-Most table saws cost over $1,500.
-If you are not going to carry out serious projects, you won’t need to cough out such a large sum of money on a power saw.
+For example, most table saws cost over $1,500.
+But, of course, if you do not carry out serious projects, you won’t need to cough out such a large sum of money on a power saw.

 Pros Of A Table Saw